becketalservices/beas-cnx-cloud/docs/Azure/chapter1.md

 The instructions on how to creates this account are taken from this [Microsoft documentation](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal).

-I slightly modified the script to use our settings.sh file:
+I slightly modified the script to use our installsettings.sh file:

 ```
 bash beas-cnx-cloud/Azure/scripts/create_service_principal.sh